elehcimd/mltraq/mkdocs/blog/posts/004/post.md

 # Logging the code of steps

 You can log the code and the parameters of the executed `steps` by turning on the `codelog` feature.
-In the example below, we execute and log the code, location, and runtime parameters of a step function `init_fields`.
+In the example below, we execute and log the code, location, and runtime parameters of the step function factory `init_fields`.

 {{include_code("mkdocs/blog/posts/004/codelog.py", title="Tracking steps code", drop_comments=False)}}